-Deriv’s synthetic markets are constantly leveling up, giving traders fresh ways to explore the market.
-The latest additions-Multi Step and Skew Step Indices-bring extra flexibility and spice things up a bit.
+Deriv’s synthetic markets are constantly levelling up, giving traders fresh ways to explore the market.
+The latest additions, Multi Step and Skew Step Indices, bring extra flexibility and add a new twist to your trading setup.
 But how did we get here?
 Let’s rewind and see how the Step Index family has grown.

 - Fixed step size: Always 0.1.